soxofaan/duviz/README.rst

 What is duviz?
 --------------

-``duviz`` is a command-line utility written in Python to visualize disk space usage.
+``duviz`` is a command-line tool to visualize disk space usage.

-It's like the plethora of desktop applications and widgets (e.g. Filelight, DaisyDisk, WinDirStat, JDiskReport, TreeSize, SpaceSniffer, ...), but instead of a fancy GUI with animated pie charts and shaded boxes you get a funky "ASCII art style hierarchical tree of bars".
+It's like the plethora of desktop applications and widgets (e.g. Filelight, DaisyDisk, WinDirStat, JDiskReport, TreeSize, SpaceSniffer, ...), but instead of a fancy GUI with animated pie charts and shaded boxes you get a funky "ASCII art style hierarchical tree of bars" in your shell.
 If that didn't make a lot of sense to you, look at this example of this ``/opt`` folder::

     $ duviz /opt